slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Antoine St. Exupery*
 > *"I begin with an idea and then it becomes something else."
 -- Pablo Picasso*
-> *"New ideas pass through three periods: 1) It can't be done; 2) It probably can be done, but it's not worth doing; 3) I knew it was a good idea all along!"
+> *"New ideas pass through three periods: 1) It can’t be done; 2) It probably can be done, but it’s not worth doing; 3) I knew it was a good idea all along!"
 -- Arthur C. Clarke*
 > *"Almost all really new ideas have a certain aspect of foolishness when they are just produced."
 -- Alfred North Whitehead*